catalinpit/hashnode/ckdrj0anc00lkfzs14d509502.md

 You might ask "did YOU get any of these opportunities?".
 The answer is yes, I had all these opportunities come my way except number 1.

-However, in this article, I am going to touch on these subjects briefly.
-For more in-depth information, check **[audiencebuilding](http://audiencebuilding.online/)**.

 # Be active on social media

 The first step in building an audience online is to be more active on social media platforms.
 You have to experiment with each platform and see which one works for you.
 However, if you ask for my opinion, I would recommend Twitter as a starter.
 You might ask "why Twitter?".
 The reasons why I recommend Twitter are because: